• Skip to primary navigation

 • Skip to primary sidebar

 The ratio of candy given to the amount received was squarely in their favor.
-They laughed.
+My boys laughed.
 They had fun.
 They ate more sugar in one night than in the past six months combined.
 It was an evening of playful mischief and warmly lit wonder.

 Man, I’m glad that’s over.